moein-rezaee/DotNetArch/README.md

 ```bash
 dotnet-arch new crud --entity=EntityName [--output=Path]
 ```
-Generates a full vertical slice for an entity with CQRS handlers, validators, Unit-of-Work repositories, API endpoints, and migrations.
-Re‑runs update existing files.
+Generates a full vertical slice for an entity with CQRS handlers, validators, Unit‑of‑Work repositories, API endpoints, and migrations.

+Notes
+- Re‑runs are incremental: missing parts are added; existing code is left intact.
+- In no‑DB mode a minimal Entity with `Id` is still created so Application code compiles; repository methods are generated with TODO bodies.
+- Standard CRUD endpoints/actions created:
+  - Commands: Create, Update, Delete
+  - Queries: GetById, GetAll, GetList
+  - Update command includes `Id`; controllers send `command with { Id = id }`.

 ### new action
 ```bash
 dotnet-arch new action --entity=EntityName [--action=ActionName] --method=METHOD [--output=Path]
 ```
 Adds a custom command or query to an existing slice.
 After choosing the HTTP verb, you're prompted for an optional action name—leaving it blank infers a CRUD-style name from the method.
 The scaffolder infers command versus query based on the HTTP verb.
 If the slice is missing, a minimal repository and controller are created.

+Behavior
+- Exact, case‑insensitive CRUD names (Create, Update, Delete, GetById, GetAll, GetList, Patch) are treated as “standard” and generate full end‑to‑end code (handlers, validators, controller/endpoints, and repository methods).
+- Any other name is “non‑standard”: no database logic is generated.
+With a DB provider configured, you’ll be asked whether to add a matching repository method; signatures are parameterless.
+- Non‑standard commands and queries do not take inputs:
+  - Controller: `public async Task<IActionResult> MyAction()` sends `new MyActionCommand()` / `new MyActionQuery()`
+  - Minimal API: `routes.MapX("/Api/<Entity>/MyAction", async (IMediator m) => …)`
+- Standard Update always includes `Id` in the command.
+Controllers use `command with { Id = id }`.

+Validation
+- The method/action conflict check only applies to exact keywords (case‑insensitive).
+Examples:
+  - POST + Create → allowed; POST + Update → error; POST + UpdateTelegram → allowed.

 ### new event
 ```bash